Jezlookingawesome/killerbot/README.md

 ## License

-Do whatever you want with it.
+literally just do whatever you want with this.